Proof-Of-Humanity/poh-docs/policy.md

 - The submitter must provide all the elements required for the submission.
   - For example, a submitter cannot be registered if his video submission does not display his Ethereum address.

-- The submitter must respect the vouchallenger removal period, as defined in HIP-58 and its derivatives.
+- The submitter must respect the vouchallenger removal period, as defined in the Vouchallenger section of this policy.

 ## Elements Required for Submission